-Benefits of trade credit
+Benefits of trade credit insurance

-Trade Credit Insurance reduces risk which are out of your control, lets you offer credit to new customers, ensures that you can continue to pay your own suppliers for goods and services and improves access to funds at competitive rates.
+Trade Credit Insurance reduces risks which are out of your control, lets you offer credit to new customers, ensures that you can continue to pay your own suppliers for goods and services and improves access to funds at competitive rates.

 It is also a great way to boost sales by offering new customers favourable credit terms to entice them to buy from you over your competitors.

-How Trade Credit Works
+How Trade Credit Insurance Works

 - The customer gets into financial difficulty.

 - The credit insurance company monitor their policyholder’s customers and alerts their policy holder of impending financial crisis.